 Can't I just stop by?

-Sure!
-On most Wednesdays we have drop-in advising - be sure to check the CLAS Advising website for the drop-in advising schedule.
+However, under normal circumstances, we have drop-in advising on most Wednesdays - be sure to check the CLAS Advising website for the drop-in advising schedule.

 What if I want to talk to an advisor about a specific major?